WoWAnalyzer/WoWAnalyzer/browser-extensions/HOW_TO_USE.md

 ![active](screenshots/popup-active.jpeg).

-Pressing the analyze button in the popup and the extension will navigate to the WoW Analyzer report page.
+Pressing the analyze button in the popup and the extension will navigate to the WoWAnalyzer report page.